matiaspl/LinkPi-ENCx/README.md

 A generic USB UAC soundcard over ALSA seems to be the source and destination as the intercom communication device (may cause trouble if both webcam and intercom were to be used).

-There's a trace of 08dc:0014 USB audio device in the udev hotplug rules, but it's not clear to me if that's in any way connected to the intercom feature.
+As of version 20220705/20220712 there are udev hotplug rules present for USB audio devices 08dc:0014 (C-Media - Unitek Y-247A) and 12d1:0010 (unknown device with Huawei vendor id - leads me to think it's some LTE dongle with a headphone jack).
+Both create a symlink to /dev/headphone which very likely is used as audio IO for the intercom system.

 ## Default passwords/backdoors
 ### SSH/telnet